cpm-cmake/CPM.cmake/README.md

 # CPM

 CPM is a simple GIT dependency manager written in CMake.
 Projects are downloaded via CMake's `FetchContent` or uses locally installed packages via `find_package`.
-The main use-case is managing complicated dependencies in small interdependent projects.
+The main use-case is managing complicated dependencies in small to medium-sized interdependent projects.

 # Supported projects